openbmc/docs/code-update.md

   https://github.com/openbmc/openpower-pnor-code-mgmt/blob/master/generate-squashfs
   * Run: `generate-squashfs <pnor-image>`

-Transfer the generated squashfs image to the BMC via one of two methods:
+Transfer the generated squashfs image to the BMC via one of three methods:
+  * Via scp: Copy the generated squashfs image to the `/tmp/images/` directory on the BMC.
   * Via REST Upload:
   https://github.com/openbmc/docs/blob/master/rest-api.md#uploading-images
   * Via TFTP: Perform a POST request to call the `DownloadViaTFTP` method of